rajbos/rajbos.github.io/_posts/2018-09-05-Azure-error-setting-up-export-from-activity-log-to-eventhub.md

 After scratching my head a little I checked the browsers console log:
 ![](/images/2018_09_05_Export_activity_log_failure_setup_consolelog.png)

-Well, what do you now!
+Well, what do you know!
 Apparently the resource provider `microsoft.insights` hasn't been registered yet!
 Would have been a nice message inside of the Portal itself, but at least now I can fix it!

 ## The fix using the portal
 Go to your subscriptions, pick the correct one and navigate to resource providers: